-The University's Extended Course Program for freshmen initiates the process of making connections among ideas, concepts, and curricular and co-curricular experiences with Freshman Week, a one-credit, one-week immersion into the University community.
-Each cluster of students registered for a Freshman Week course will study together in a full-semester course.
+The University's Truman Program for first-year students initiates the process of making connections among ideas, concepts, and curricular and co-curricular experiences with Truman Week, a one-credit, one-week immersion into the University community.
+Each cluster of students registered for a Truman Week course will study together in a full-semester course.
 In addition, students will benefit from Truman's Residential College Program that seeks to embody the living/learning environment crucial to the establishment of a liberal arts culture.

 In order to further students' abilities to be agile learners capable of moving beyond a single discipline, students will successfully complete a writing-enhanced junior interdisciplinary seminar that is designed to further the students' ability to integrate the knowledge, concepts, and methodologies of two or more disciplines.
-In addition to the Writing as Critical Thinking requirement and the junior interdisciplinary seminar, students are required to complete two writing-enhanced courses offered across the curriculum through which students will enhance their writing abilities and use writing to enhance learning.
+In addition to the Writing as Critical Thinking requirement and the junior interdisciplinary seminar, students are required to complete two other writing-enhanced courses through which students will enhance their writing abilities and use writing to enhance learning.

-Freshman Program
+Truman Program

-Foreign Language (One-year of a single foreign language or its equivalent as determined by a proficiency examination)
+Foreign Language (One year of a single foreign language or its equivalent as determined by a proficiency examination)

-Intercultural Perspective (May double-count with other LSP, major, or minor requirements)

-Interdisciplinary, Writing-Enhanced Junior Seminar
+Intercultural Perspective (May double-count with other LSP, major, or minor requirements) Interdisciplinary, Writing-Enhanced Junior Seminar